johnMoravec/docker-dpg4x/DOCKERHUB.md

 Where ROOT is the directory you'd like mapped to the container

 # Docker-Compose
-You can use the included docker-compose file with the following .env setup.
+You can use the included docker-compose file from the linked github repository with the following .env setup.

 # Environment file
 The docker-compose used here expects an .env file with values for: